mtadd/bfepta/_posts/2018-1-25-makerspace-supplies-needed.md

 ---
 layout: post
-title: MAKERSPACE Supplies needed!
+title: MAKERSPACE & Prize Supplies needed!
 date: 2018-1-25 00:00:00 -0400
 categories: events
 ---
 Items can be dropped off in the bin by the front doors, Ms. Kessler's, or Ms. Koester's room with a tag that says Makerspace on it!
+Prizes should be sent to Mr. Danahy's class.

 * duct tape (colored)
 * washi tape